Rule VIII: Independent Study and Other Credit

 - Initiation.
 A student initiates an IS by securing the agreement of a full-time faculty member to be the responsible supervisor of it.

-- Content to be Consistent with UNH Law Policy.
-No IS shall be approved that in purpose or effect is inconsistent with UNH Law academic policy.
+- Content to be Consistent with UNH Franklin Pierce School of Law Policy.
+No IS shall be approved that in purpose or effect is inconsistent with UNH Franklin Pierce School of Law academic policy.
 A student within the jurisdiction of the Committee on Academic Standing and Success must have its approval to undertake an IS.

 - Notice of Prior Consideration of IS Proposals.
 If a substantially similar IS proposal is submitted to one faculty member after being rejected for any reason by another faculty member, the student shall disclose that fact as part of the submission.